Vance Gerry: Biography

 Gerry was born in Pasadena, California.
 A self-described poor student, he attended University School in Pasadena to complete his high school studies.
 There, he stated, "Teachers usually liked my artwork in grammar school, watercolors and crayons and so on.
 So I had sort of always thought that I would be a commercial artist."
 Gerry then enrolled in Woodbury College and attended Art Center School for less than one semester before he was drafted into the United States Army.
-He served as a Corporal during the Korean War and left in 1952.
+He served as a corporal during the Korean War and left in 1952.

-Following his military service, he studied at the Chouinard Art Institute on a scholarship from the G.I.
+Following his military service, Gerry studied at the Chouinard Art Institute on a scholarship from the G.I.
 Bill.
 One of his teachers there was Donald W. Graham, who had taught animation training and orientation classes at Walt Disney Productions during the 1930s.
 He attended there for two and a half years.
 Realizing he would not make it professionally as an illustrator, Gerry was persuaded by his friend, Grant Dahlstrom, to work for him as a salesman.
 Graham, instead, recommended that he should work for Walt Disney Productions.
 In 1955, Gerry first worked as an assistant in-betweener.
 He then transitioned to being a layout artist in which he worked on One Hundred and One Dalmatians (1961) and The Sword in the Stone (1963).
-During the development on The Jungle Book (1967), he transitioned again into working in the story department.
+During the development on The Jungle Book (1967), he began working in the story department.